 What purchases are allowed?
 Indicate what types of purchases comply with your policy.
 If the card is restricted to fuel, indicate that and include the type allowed (e.g., diesel only, diesel and regular unleaded, etc.).

 When can the card be used?
-Specify if drivers should fuel at the start or end of their shift and during which hours and days fueling is authorized according to your fuel card controls.
+Specify if drivers should refuel at the start or end of their shift and during which hours and days fueling is authorized.

 Where can the card be used?
 Specify which fuel locations or brands are allowed.